Skip to main contentA logo with &quat;the muse&quat; in dark blue text.

 Feeling valued and appreciated has been a significant motivator for me.
 The opportunities to lead various projects and initiatives helped me develop my leadership skills and broaden my experience.

-Can you describe what led to the creation of WIT and what the program offers?
+Can you describe what led to the creation of the Women in Technology (WIT) program and what the program offers?

 WIT started with a Lean in Circle pillar and more than 60 members.
 A Lean In Circle is a small group of people who meet regularly to support each other, learn new skills, and build confidence.
 Now in its seventh year, WIT has over 1,000 members and has expanded the program to several pillars focused on talent mobility, community, networking, health and well-being, and allyship.